 Fedwire, for example, transfers and processes more than \$4 trillion on average each business day.
-The dominant role of the dollar, supported by our payment system, as well as the strength and stability of our financial system and sound monetary policy, provide tremendous advantages to the United States-advantages we should not take for granted nor tamper with lightly.
+The dominant role of the dollar, supported by our payment system, as well as the strength and stability of our financial system and sound monetary policy, provide tremendous advantages to the United States, advantages we should not take for granted nor tamper with lightly.

 Payments are also an area of tremendous innovation, both for the private sector and for the Federal Reserve.
 The Fed has introduced FedNow, a new 24/7/365 instant payments system and the Fed's first major new payment rail in over 40 years.
-This innovation owes a debt of gratitude to my predecessor Esther George, who many of you know and was hosted by the Central Exchange a number of times.
+This innovation owes a debt of gratitude to my predecessor Esther George, whose leadership was invaluable to its creation and who we are fortunate to have in the room with us today.
 FedNow aims to bring instant payments technology to all financial institutions, no matter their size or location, and has a multitude of uses that are just now being explored, including allowing employees to be paid daily, speeding the availability of funds to small businesses, and quickening the delivery of disaster-assistance payments.